On Norgay, Norway, a Norg among Norgs, and Norge -

 explorer Sir Edmund Hillary (1919-2008).

-The magazine used 200 experts on sustainable tourism to evaluate the destinations.
-Other travel agencies, including Lonely Planet, have ranked similarly.
-A cruise could work well, for the West coast climate is "exotic" and rather "unstable".
-Tastes differ; there are those who like plains above fjords too.
+Other travel agencies, including Lonely Planet, have ranked the West coast climate is "exotic" and rather "unstable".

-A SADDER NOTE against faulty idyllisation: It should be good to know there is a list from 2007 of 34 poisoned Norwegian fjords and their main poisons.
+A rugged terrain may awe or impresses, and a limited population around some fjords pollutes less than a large one "Where people are few, pollution is less - hopefully."
+A sad fact is that many Norwegian fjords are polluted.
+There is a list from 2007 of 34 poisoned Norwegian fjords and their main poisons.
 Generally quicksilver, PCB, cadmium, and lead stand out.
 One is advised not to eat fish and shellfish from these fjords.

 Not extremely bad living conditions by and large

 Admittedly, there is more to life than these three "strands of the rope".
 It is difficult to capture all the factors that go into human conditions in a single index.
 For example, climate is also factor to consider in real life, and the degree of inequality - "where some get rich and influential, and many more poor".
-The difference between the have's and have not's is into it.
-A mere average masks these much significant inequality sides to life as well.
+The difference between the have's and have-not's is into it.
+A mere average masks these much significant inequality sides to life too.

 So a Norwegian doesn't have to agree wholly with the ranking.
-Professor Svein Sjøberg at the University in Oslo, for example, says the UN report's criteria are too crude, and the variables that go into it, are a selection based on figures from before the global financial crisis that hit Iceland very hard.
-Norway has oil money that goes into funds that Norwegians do not get much from so far.
-A part from such reserves, there are a lot of countries en par with Norway.
-The professor finds it completely unreasonable to say it is better to live in Norway than in any other of the twenty countries on top of the list.
+Professor Svein Sjøberg at the University in Oslo, for example, says the UN report's criteria are too crude, and the variables that go into it, are a selection based on figures.
+Norway has money from oil production and still some oil reserves, but the good professor finds it completely unreasonable to say it is better to live in Norway than in any other of the twenty countries on top of the list.
+One may add, cautiously, "not better than in some of the top ten, then."

-I may add I don't agree completely with that: Different countries are not all alike.
-Besides, what you prefer - much and free access to nature, wildlife, the sea, a warm climate, cheap wine and scenic beauty, the prices, for example, will make some countries stand out as better than others for you; it is also somewhat individual, in other words.
+What you prefer - much and free access to nature, wildlife, the sea, a warm climate, cheap wine and scenic beauty, the prices, for example, will make some countries stand out as better than others for you; what country is preferred, is also somewhat individual.
+Some thousand Norwegians who reach retirement age, settle in warmer countries, such as Spain.
+Other countries are attractive too: [◦Survey]

 A glance at a happiness report too

+How rich you are also means a lot.
 "In Norway you know you are poor if the food in your fridge is placed to make it look fuller than it actually is."
-Joking aside, other and more relevant measures (parameters, variables) go into the over-all reckoning of poverty, which exists mostly among immigrants and single parents.
-Besides, poverty is a greater problem in the big cities than in the countryside, according to recent findings by SSB (2011).
+Joking aside, poverty in Norway exists mostly among immigrants and single parents.
+Also, poverty is a greater problem in the big cities than in the countryside, according to recent findings by SSB (2011).
 [Wikipedia, s.v.
 "Fattigdom"]

 Finally, the UN report above has focused on health, education, and economy.
 But living in a society is more that that, says Sjøberg.
 Freedom of speech counts, legal security, democracy, absence of corruption, happiness in life, and conditions for realising oneself are significant factors too.
 However, they are not measured in this UN report, which therefore is not really a proper documentation that "Norway is the best country to live in".
-We can agree with that.
-The report does not really say that, even though some seem oblivious of such apt points, concludes the professor.
-And climate influences thriving too.
-[Ibid]
+The happiness report does not really say that either, even though some seem oblivious of such apt points, concluded Professor Sjøberg as early as in 2001. [◦Link]

 Landslides are expected; tourists are welcome